awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 ------

-   The following example creates an association that runs on instances tagged with a specific instance id\.
-The association uses the SSM Agent document to update SSM Agent on the targeted instances on the targeted instances at 2:00 AM every Sunday\.
-This association runs only at the specified Cron schedule when the change calendar is open\.
+   The following example creates an association that runs on nodes tagged with a specific node id\.
+The association uses the SSM Agent document to update SSM Agent on the targeted nodes on the targeted nodes at 2:00 AM every Sunday\.
+This association runs only at the specified cron schedule when the change calendar is open\.
 When the association is created, it checks the calendar state\.
 If the calendar is closed, the association isn't applied\.
 When the interval to apply the association starts at 2:00 AM on Sunday, the association checks to see if the calendar is open\.
 If the calendar is open, the association runs accordingly\.
 **Note**
-If you add new instances to the tags or resource groups that an association acts on when the change calendar is closed, the association is applied to those instances once the change calendar opens\.
+If you add new nodes to the tags or resource groups that an association acts on when the change calendar is closed, the association is applied to those nodes once the change calendar opens\.

 ------
 #### [ Linux & macOS ]